Service Unit/Floor Descriptions

 Maternal and Infant Care Center (MICC)

-Unit specialty is surgery/medicine.
-The bed capacity is 12 for SICU and 19 in MICU.
+Unit specialty is critical care medicine with some surgery and neuro critical care overflow.
+The bed capacity is 28.
 The nurse to patient ratio is 1:2-1 per criteria.
-Types of patients include trauma, neurosurgery, vascular, general surgery, general medicine, stroke, pulmonary, metabolic disease, and renal disease.
+Types of patients include general medicine, pulmonary, metabolic disease, and renal disease.

 Cardiac Care/Cardio-Thoracic Intensive Care (CTU/CCU)